ourgenerationshs/ourgeneration/_site/README.md

+# Our Generation

-# Homepage for  Our Generation, Sage Hill School
+Homepage for Our Generation, a club at Sage Hill School building connections between global current events & young adults in our generation.